-The tables above assume a 1000 lb horse eating at least 1.5% of its body weight in hay to maintain body condition and health (at least 15lbs of hay).
-The additional feed/hay intake is on top of the original 15lbs plus of hay, for a horse in freezing temperatures also enduring rain and wind that would 25 to 30 lbs of hay intake per day.
+The tables above assume a 1000 lb horse eating at least 1.5% of its body weight in hay to maintain body condition and health (at least 15lbs of hay per day).
+The additional feed/hay intake is on top of the original 15+ lbs of hay.
+For a horse in freezing temperatures also enduring rain and wind that would be 25 to 30 lbs of hay intake per day.
 This may be an unfeasible amount to supply to your horse or they may not be able to consume this much (older horses or pregnant mares).
 It should also be noted that most local grass hays are lower in digestible energy with values closer to 0.7-0.8 Mcal/lb, which further increases the quantity need to maintain body condition in wintery conditions.

-In these cases additional calorie dense concentrate feeds should be offered such as Equi-Pro FibreMax.
-Poulin Grain’s Forage Extender Pellets may also help to supply the fiber required by the horse without as much bulk and may be easier for horse owners to store during winter months.
+In these cases additional calorie dense concentrate feeds should be offered such as E-TEC Fibre-Max.
+Poulin Grain’s Forage Extender Pellets may also help to supply the fiber required by the horse without as much bulk, and may be easier for horse owners to store during winter months.

 Contact your Poulin Grain Feed Specialist to test your hay quality and build a diet for your horse.